ScalableCytometryImageProcessing/SCIP/docs/source/input.rst

 The images are stored in the zarr file using the VLenArray object codec, which supports arrays of varying length.
 This is described in `the zarr documentation <https://zarr.readthedocs.io/en/stable/tutorial.html?highlight=ragged#ragged-arrays>`_.
 This way the images don't have to be cropped or padded to account for their varying X and Y dimensions.
-The images do have to be flattened as the coded only supports 1D arrays.
+The images do have to be flattened as the codec only supports 1D arrays.
 SCIP reshapes the images upon loading using the shape attribute described below.

 The zarr file should have two attributes: